linpengcheng/PurefunctionPipelineDataflow/README.md

 theoretical system, but can only be regarded as loose and messy practical experience.

-This theory consists of the following five parts:
+This theory consists of the following six parts:

+- Mathematical prototype: the simple, classic, vivid, and widely used in social production practice, elementary school mathematics "water inflow/outflow of the pool".

 - Programming: pure function pipeline data flow, 5 basic pure function pipeline data flow components